daenney/daenney.github.io/_posts/2019-04-07-home-automation.md

 This shouldn't come as a surprise but basically: everything needs to work with the internet down.
-This immediately discards most Google powered stuff as it just won't work which.
+This immediately discards most Google powered stuff as it just won't work.
 Fine by me because privacy isn't really a thing they're known for anyway.

 Select IoT devices that you can talk directly to yourself using an API.
 For